-How to Answer a Question About Your Work Philosophy
+How to Answer Interview Question About Your Work Philosophy

 What the Interviewer Expects

 Your interviewer wants to hear many things in a job interview, but most of all, a potential employer wants to know what to expect from you as an employee.
 So be ready with a well-thought-out, intelligent answer.

 Before you even start thinking about the details, keep in mind that honesty about yourself and your philosophy goes without saying.
 Don’t makeup things about yourself to fit the job.
 If you have to do that, then that job probably isn’t right for you.
 As your craft, your philosophy, remind yourself to be real and be consistent.